chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Additionally, I also developed the company's official website, which was crucial for our external presence and client engagement.

 Moreover, I also worked on improving our internal tools.
-For example, I built a reusable component library with over 20 components, which helped speed up development for the whole team.
+For example, I built a reusable component library with over 20 components, which helped speed up development for the team.

 So, my time at Blitz was really about that transition from being a junior developer to becoming an engineer.

 > What were your key contributions at Jinji Network Technology?

-Jinji Network was my very first role after graduating, my work there was quite diverse, which was great for learning.
+Jinji Network was my first role after graduating, my work there was quite diverse, which was great for learning.

 One of the main projects was developing a cross-platform mobile app using React Native.
 I got to work on features for both Android and iOS, for example, integrating a video player called `ijkplayer`.
 This gave me great, hands-on experience with the challenges of mobile development.